sk1080/nvidia-kvm-patcher/README.md

 ### Quick Instructions

-    1. Start NVIDIA Driver Setup, Exit Before Installing (Unpacks to C:/NVIDIA)
+    1. Start NVIDIA Driver Setup, Exit Before Installing (Unpacks to C:/NVIDIA, you might have to dupe the folder before exit on recent drivers as they seem to insta-nuke it)
     2. Install the appropriate WDK/DDK, See OS Support
     3. If on Windows 7, See Windows 7 Workaround
     4. Enable Test Mode (bcdedit /set testsigning on) and Reboot